 If you have questions about visas or immigration, our advisors can help you.

-Their office is in the back lobby of Building Continuing Education 3 (#234 on the campus map).
+Their office is in Building CE3 (#234 on the campus map).

 Overview of Immigration Regulations

 To maintain F-1 (student) status in the United States, you must fulfill the following requirements:

 - Maintain full-time enrollment and make progress toward completion of your program